amitsaha/amitsaha.github.io/content/aws-vpc-internet-connectivity-subnets.md

 ### Ingress

-Internet resource, device A talks to our device E using the public IP.
+Internet resource, device A talks to our instance E using the public IP.
 E sees it gets a request from A, responds accordingly.
 The response goes via Internet Gateway configured for the subnet.
-The Internet Gateway perfroms a Source Network Address translation where it changes the source IP address of the response packet to match the public IP address of E, so that A gets the response from E, and not a random IP address.
+The Internet Gateway perfroms a Source Network Address translation where it changes the source IP address of the response packet to match the public IP address of E, so that A gets the response from E, and not E's internal IP address.

 ### Egress

+Instance E tries to access an Internet resource, B. The traffic goes via the Internet Gateway where a network address translation takes place - the source IP address is changed from the internal IP to the public facing IP.
+When the response is received, the destination IP is changed from the public IP of instance E to the private IP.

+## Public subnet - No Public IP

 ## VPC Flow logs